Driving The Million Dollar Highway: A Complete Guide

 3. Explore Scenic Durango

 Continue 48 miles south technically off the Million Dollar Highway but still in the same region and you’ll arrive in the sprawling city of Durango, Colorado.
-Durango is a bigger city with majority of it being on the modern side.
+Durango is a bigger city with the majority of it being on the modern side.
 For those of you wanting to experience the more quaint, historical side of Durango, head to Durango’s historical downtown.

 Established in 1880, like all the other towns on the Million Dollar Highway, Durango has its fair share of American wild west history.